 What are DVD cases made out of?

 The standard black clamshell design is made from plastic: polypropylene, or PP 5, for the hard part, and polyethylene terephthalate, or PET 1, for the translucent film.
+Because these often aren’t accepted curbside they have low recycling rates, which contributes to waste and pollution.
 The paper inside is just that – paper – and can be easily removed and recycled.

 What about Blu-rays?

-Blu-rays are made of the same materials, polypropylene, or PP 5, for the hard part, and polyethylene terephthalate, or PET 1, for the translucent film.
+Blu-ray cases are made of the same materials as cd cases: polypropylene, or PP 5, for the hard part, and polyethylene terephthalate, or PET 1, for the translucent film.
 The blue color is simply a marketing device to distinguish them from their DVD counterparts.

 And what about Jewel cases?

 Jewel cases are the square, often clear (although they can come in many colors) plastic cases that are used for music CDs, but you’ll also find if you purchase blank DVD-Rs.
 These are made from injection-molded polystyrene, or PS 6.
 Styrofoam recycling is more widespread, so you may be able to leave these at the curbside.

 Is throwing away DVD & Blu-Ray cases bad for the environment?